Fotinovski/angular-responsive-nav/README.md

-# angular-responsive-nav
-Simple responsive navigation made in Angular
+## Simple responsive navigation in Angular